-Sydney Directory listings record him as a Builder, at William St, 1851; at 79 William St, 1855; & at 110 Palmer St, 1858; Miller & Timber Yard, 102-104 Palmer St, 1861; and from 1863 in Palmer Sreet - No 108 in 1863 - 1865; & No 126 in 1867-1876.
+Sydney Directory listings record him as a Builder, at William Street, 1851; at 79 William Street, 1855; and at 110 Palmer Street, 1858; Miller and Timber Yard, 102-104 Palmer Street, 1861; and from 1863 in Palmer Street - No 108 in 1863 - 1865; and No 126 in 1867-1876.

 It is not possible, from this distance in time, to identify exactly where these earlier structures stood, but it is apparent from Rating Assessments in later years that they probably part of the package of 4 properties that later came into the possession of his only surviving daughter Mrs Elizabeth ADAM, and after, of her only daughter Mrs Margaret Paton PIGOTT (my grandmother).

 In 1861, Thomas was recorded as the owner of the following properties that were rated in Fitzroy Ward: